Losing Weight; Gaining Confidence

 Brittany said.
 “Jackee has been my coach since the beginning.
 She is knowledgeable, experienced, relatable and she doesn’t judge me.
 I think she gets more excited than I do to celebrate my successes!”

 Her biggest change during the pandemic was exercise.
-While the Center for Weight Management instructors share exercises that they demonstrate in class, it is up to each person to find what activities fit into their lifestyle.
+While the Weight Management Center instructors share exercises that they demonstrate in class, it is up to each person to find what activities fit into their lifestyle.

 “The gym was a source of motivation.
 It gave me good results, but it was closed for months,” said Brittany.

 Undaunted, Brittany did YouTube video workouts, a circuit that she put together herself and walked at the Fraser High School track.

-Brittany’s mom and sister have also had successful results as clients of the Center for Weight Management.
+Brittany’s mom and sister have also had successful results as clients of the Weight Management Center.
 The family checks in with each other to help stay on track.
 They’re all motivated to avoid diabetes, which runs in the family.

 “I’m definitely more comfortable and confident.
 There are not the same pressures I felt in high school.
 I set a goal of looking totally different by the time I finish my bachelor’s degree, and I’ve achieved it!” said Brittany.